sansyrox/kasper_music_player/README.md

 ## Installation
 [(Back to top)](#list-of-contents)

-* Just use the command `pip3 install -r requirements.txt ` to install the dependecies
+* Just use the command `pip3 install -r requirements.txt --user ` to install the dependecies

 * And use ` python3 server.py ` to start the server.